 Yikes – ever ran into this error after deploying your ASP.NET Core web application to an Azure App Service?
 Yeah, me too.
 And when it’s a production deployment, and the error didn’t happen in test/QA environment, that’s even more fun.
 This article describes a couple of ways to fix it, though.
 You wouldn’t believe these 3 solutions to fix the error “500.32”, and what they look like now!
 Oh heavens, what have I done with that subheading?
 All of that time watching Growth Hacking YouTube…Continue reading How to fix “HTTP Error 500.32 – ANCM Failed to Load dll”

 Welp – this was not a fun issue to run into!
 While nobody in this day and age should use Internet Explorer for any normal usage (occasional legacy scenarios aside), there are still some luddites who do (or whose IT department makes them to).
 This means it’s still useful, and sometimes even required, for a web application to work even in Internet Explorer.
-Description of the issue So, like shown in the article’s image, when trying to access your web application using IE11, the page…Continue reading IE11 fails to load a (server-side) Blazor web app
+Description of the issue So, as shown in the article’s image, when trying to access your web application using IE11, the page…Continue reading IE11 fails to load a (server-side) Blazor web app

 Just a quick piece of documentation, as this piece of code has changed in different versions of .NET Core 3.0 so far a few times.
 Need to have things like this written down somewhere!
 UriHelper / NavigationManager with .NET Core 3.0 Both of these helper libraries do essentially the same thing: navigate/browse/redirect the user to a different address, component, page or view in or by your web app.
 What you normally use this library for is exactly the same in all versions I’ve worked with,…Continue reading How to use UriHelper or NavigationManager in .NET Core 3.0 & Blazor?